Real-space chirality from crystalline topological defects in the Kitaev spin liquid: INTRODUCTION

 Many potential realizations of the Kitaev model Hamiltonian in magnetic insulators have been discussed in the literature, and the field is well reviewed elsewhere \cite{savary_quantum_2016, winter_models_2017, hermanns_physics_2018, takagi_concept_2019, trebst_kitaev_2022, rousochatzakis_kitaev_2024}.
 In certain materials even weak Kitaev exchanges have been robustly characterized, such as CrI$_3$ \cite{kim_spin_2024} and YCOB-Cl \cite{seth_disorderinduced_2024}, suggesting the Jackeli-Khaliullin mechanism \cite{jackeli_mott_2009} for generating Kitaev type exchanges can be quite robust.
 Regarding dislocations, as far as we are currently aware, dislocation defects have not been well characterized in any Kitaev material to date.
 However such defects always arise in solids.
 Characterization of other types of defects have been performed for certain Kitaev materials such H$_3$Li$_2$IrO$_6$ \cite{takayama_hyperhoneycomb_2015, yang_muon_2024, halloran_continuum_2024}.
 Regarding experimental probes of a chiral spin liquid, the theoretical golden standard is quantized $\kappa_{x y}/T$ thermal Hall conductance.
-Though experimentally complex it has been increasingly used as a probe in Kitaev materials such as RuCl$_3$ and Na$_2$Co$_2$TeO$_6$ \cite{kasahara_majorana_2018, czajka_planar_2023, takeda_planar_2022, hong_phonon_2024}.
-Chirality can also be measured locally via scanning magnetometry probes such as with Nitrogen-Vacancy (NV) centers.
-Usually, both topological and trivial chirality contributions to thermal Hall conductance arise in applied magnetic fields; the possibility of observing chirality from dislocations in the absence of any magnetic fields would therefore be quite remarkable.
+Though experimentally complex it has been increasingly used as a probe in Kitaev materials such as RuCl$_3$ and Na$_2$Co$_2$TeO$_6$ \cite{kasahara_Majorana_2018, czajka_planar_2023, takeda_planar_2022, hong_phonon_2024}.
+In our setting the chirality and Majorana fermion orbital magnetization is emergent from non-magnetic lattice defects.
+Thus if charge fluctuations enable it to couple to real magnetic fields \cite{motrunich_orbital_2006} it will also be observable as a local magnetic moment visible in scanning magnetometry probes \cite{zhou_imaging_2023, persky_magnetic_2022, zhou_sensing_2024}.